hltcoe/cadet-search-lucene/README.md

 ```

 To build the index, set the -b flag.
 To run the search service, set the -r flag.
+Running the build option multiple times will add the same communications to the index multiple times.

 For monolingual corpora, set the language code with the -l option.
 Use the language's 3 letter code.